onlyuser/NatLang/README.md

 Path #2: {V   N Aux Adj}
 </pre>

-NatLang generates a parse tree for each POS path that result in a successful parse.
+NatLang generates a parse tree for each POS path that results in a successful parse.
 Additional analyses passes can be applied to the resulting parse trees.

 A Motivating Example